jimbokun/Persist/README.md

 ## Limitations

-An advantage of this model is that it doesn't require explicitly modeling the data schema in SQLite.
+An advantage of this design is that it doesn't require explicitly modeling the data schema in SQLite.
 A corresponding disadvantage is that querying, sorting, and filtering cannot be pushed to the SQLite database.
 So all of that functionality must be implemented in memory at the application level.

 In practice, this means Persist is best suited to applications where the entire application state can be loaded into memory.